eclipse-hono/hono-extras/protocol-gateway/azure-mqtt-protocol-gateway/README.md

 ### Registering Devices

 The demo device and the gateway need to be registered in Hono's device registry.
-For the gateway credentials must be created.
+For the gateway, credentials must be created.
 The [Getting started](https://www.eclipse.org/hono/getting-started/#registering-devices) guide shows how to do this.

 Alternatively, the script `scripts/create_demo_devices.sh` can be used to register the devices and create credentials: